 D2D communication with network assistance

 Communication service providers and network operators have interest in D2D communication because D2D communication can provide communication between MNs in close proximity with a small amount of network resource.
 By using D2D communication, MNs in close proximity can share data such as video clips or local information.
 Service providers of D2D communication can distribute local advertisement information or emergency information such as location of emergency shelters.
 Network operators can save network resources by offloading data to D2D communication.
-In addition, MNs can maintain privacy even though while performing social networking.
 For making a connection for D2D communication, it is difficult for an MN to discover its peer that is able to offer communication services (e.g., data sharing, local advertisement and emergency information) that the MN wants to receive.

 Communication service providers and network operators will help an MN to search for and connect to its peer by assistance of network infrastructures.
 The D2D communication with network assistance can be called as network-assisted D2D communication (NADC).

 MIS framework, which is control plane of infrastructure network, can be the control plane for NADC.
 MIS framework provides network configuration information for MN and controls MN’s connection to access network by using point of service (PoS) and Information Server, which are defined in IEEE 802.21 standard as network-side instance of MIS framework and server that provides network configuration information, respectively.
-Thus, MIS framework can provide configuration information of MN’s peer for MN and controls MN’s D2D connection with minor modification of Information Server and PoS.
+Thus, with minor modification of Information Server and PoS, MIS framework can provide configuration information of MN’s peer for MN and controls MN’s D2D connection.

 Service flows